dashhalpern/cs2-handouts/git.md

-Git is very powerful.
+Git is scary powerful.
 Don't try to learn everything that it can do all at once.
 The 5 steps below should be enough in this class, for projects where I create the template, and you work alone.